 The increase in consumption and price of non–renewable energy has encouraged people to look into alternative, clean fuels that can meet our energy needs.
 Wind energy is one of these alternative sources.
-Below are 15 fun facts about windmills.
+Below are some fun facts about windmills.

 Persia and China were the first to develop windmills, and they’ve been around since 2,000 BC.
 By making use of winds, mariners used to sail distant to lands.
 Farmers, on the other hand, used them to pump water and grind grains.
 The most popular use of windmills today is to convert wind energy into electrical energy, so the crucial needs of the planet can be met.

 2. Windmills are highly sought-after.